pradip9102/refactoring/src/main/java/com/vizurd/tryout/refactoring/readme/replace-data-value-with-object.md

 + Select name of "setCustomer"

-#|en| Then change the constructor and access setter so that they fill the customer field with a new <code>Customer</code> object.
+#|en| Then change the constructor and access setter so that they fill the customer field with a new `Customer` object.

 Select "= |||customer|||" in "public Order"